venoajie/my-ai-assistant/docs/safety_model.md

 This document explains the safety-first design principles that govern how the AI Assistant interacts with your file system.
 Understanding this model is critical for using the tool safely and effectively.

+## The First Principle: The AI is a Tool, Not an Oracle

+> **CRITICAL: The AI can and will make mistakes.**

+The AI Assistant is a powerful tool for automating tasks, but it is not infallible.
+It can misinterpret your intent, hallucinate facts, generate incorrect code, or produce plans that have unintended side effects.

+**You, the user, are the final and most important part of the safety system.** Your role is to act as a skeptical reviewer.
+Always read the AI's proposed plan and the adversarial critique carefully before granting approval.
+You are ultimately responsible for the actions performed on your system.

+The mechanisms described below are designed to give you the information and control you need to make informed decisions.

+## Legal Disclaimer

+This software is provided on an "AS IS" basis.
+The author assumes no liability for any damages, data loss, or other incidents caused by its operation.
+By using this software, you accept full responsibility for its outcomes.

+---

 ## The System's Safety Contract

 The AI Assistant operates on a fundamental "Safety Contract" with you, the user: